severalnines/docs/installation.rst

     }
   }

-Once deployment is completed, open the ClusterControl web UI at :samp:`https://{ClusterControl_host}/clustercontrol` and create a default admin login.
+After the deployment completes, open ClusterControl UI at :samp:`https://{ClusterControl_host}/clustercontrol` and create a default admin login.
 You can now start to add existing database node/cluster, or deploy a new one.
-Ensure that passwordless SSH is configured properly from ClusterControl node to all DB nodes beforehand.
+Ensure that passwordless SSH is configured properly from ClusterControl node to all database nodes beforehand.

 To setup passwordless SSH on target database nodes, you can use following definition: